1 Premises licences

 The premises will need to comply with the Regulatory Reform (Fire Safety) Order 2005.
 To ensure compliance, the responsible person is required to carry out a fire risk assessment.

-If five or more people are employed, or if a licence is in force relating to the premises, you must keep a written record of the significant findings.
+If 5 or more people are employed, or if a licence is in force relating to the premises, you must keep a written record of the significant findings.
 To assist you, see the guide most suitable for your premises.

 Failure to carry out a fire risk assessment may result in formal action being undertaken or representation made against your license application.
 Find details on how to complete a fire risk assessment.